 Top Things to Do in Luang Prabang

 So if you’re considering a visit so South East Asia, I couldn’t recommend Luang Prabang more and hope you found these suggestions for the top things to do in Luang Prabang useful!
+If you’re travelling around the country, read this post on backpacking Laos.

 Also, do feel free to ask any further questions in the comments section below!